Bike test: Women’s carbon road bikes

 Saddles are very personal in terms of fit; once you’ve found a favourite you tend to stick with it.
 Bicycle manufacturers know this and tend to specify relatively inexpensive saddles, knowing that customers spending £2,000 on a bike will probably fit a favourite one they already own.

-There isn’t much to choose between them but overall I prefer the Van Rysel.
+There isn’t much to choose between the two bikes, but overall I prefer the Van Rysel.
 Its lower weight is noticeable even when you’re wheeling it out of the house, let alone on climbs.
 I like its smaller, 140mm rear rotor and lighter wheelset.
 It’s tastefully finished, and the fork design is in keeping with the frame’s aerodynamic lines and tapered head tube.

 The Cube Axial WS GTC Pro is nevertheless a very nice bike.
 I particularly like the brake levers for small hands and the down tube frame protection.
 Cyclists who don’t fit an XXS, XS or S Van Rysel will also appreciate the greater range of frame sizes.